What is behind a Sluggish Thyroid Gland

 The key to improving the thyroid is to find the real root of the problem.
 This article will take a brief look at a couple of common causes of an underactive thyroid.

 Damaged Liver or Gallbladder Problem

-One common remedy is using my Gallbladder Support, which has bile salts as this will help the conversion from T4 to T3.
+One common remedy is to use my Gallbladder Support, which has bile salts as this will help the conversion from T4 to T3.

-Learn more about Tyroid and Hormones from Dr. Berg Video Blog.
+Learn more about Thyroid and Hormones from Dr. Berg Video Blog.